AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

 * The learner can mark it as complete themselves.
 * It will be marked as complete once they launch the course.

-To add the HTML file type(.zip) to the content library, follow these steps:
+To add the HTML file type(.zip) to the content library, follow these steps.

 1. In the author app, select **[!UICONTROL Create Content]** on the home page.
 1. In the **[!UICONTROL Content Library]** screen, select **[!UICONTROL Add]** > **[!UICONTROL Content]**.
 1. Type the name and description of the content.
-1. Select the **[!UICONTROL Add Content File]** option, then browse and select the HTML files(zipped as a folder).
+1. Select the **[!UICONTROL Add Content File]** option, then browse and select the HTML files (zipped as a folder).
 1. Upon the content added, you can view the content on the **[!UICONTROL Content Library]** section.
 1. Select the HTML content and then select **[!UICONTROL Edit]**.
 1. Select any of the following options from the **[!UICONTROL Completion Criteria]** option.